conundrumer/crowdsound/README.md

 Input a SoundCloud track and listen to the commentary on top of the music.

-Uses the SoundCloud API and [meSpeak.js](http://www.masswerk.at/mespeak/).
-I'll get around to adding in Backbone.js for a better UI.
+Uses the SoundCloud API, web workers, and [meSpeak.js](http://www.masswerk.at/mespeak/).
+Maybe I'll get around to using BackboneJS.